ChrisPrusik/SpellCheck/README.md

 `SpellCheck` works with dictionaries and affix files comming from Open Office [Hunspell format](https://hunspell.github.io/).
 If you need more languages, you can download them from [this GitHub repository](https://github.com/titoBouzout/Dictionaries) and put them into destination directory to work with.
+These files are in UTF-8 format.

 Another way is to go to the website [softmaker.com](https://www.softmaker.com/en/download/dictionaries) and download dictionary you wish.
 A total of 85 language dictionaries are available.
 After downloading, change the file name extension `.sox` to `.zip` and open the file.
 You should see some files inside.
 Unpack `*.dic` and `*.aff` files to the destination directory, an that's all.
 You can use these files by `SpellCheck` and `SpellCheckFactory` classes.